pouyabey/IT-Support-Knowledge-Base/printer-not-printing/README.md

 ## My personal summary
+### Use IT Support Useful Commands repository, [IT Support Useful Commands](https://github.com/pouyabey/IT-support-useful-commands-)
 ### 1: Confirm the issue with user, check printer power, status, and connection
 - When the issue started, affected one user or multiple
 - Wether the printer is powered on